georgesnow/MacPassRevealer/README.md

 Other Notes:
 Hopefully, I will later add custmizating the keyboard shortcut.
-I am also looking at adding a menubar icon for quick access.
+Menubar icon for quick access